 Application & Schedule

-Applications are currently open for the Winter & Spring 2019 program (January through May).
+Applications are currently open for the Spring & Summer 2019 program (March through end of May).

 501 Commons has been raising funds from companies and individuals in order to reduce the participation fees.
 However, all organizations will pay a share of the costs on a sliding sale based on your budget.